-Road: exports comprise the earnings of UK road hauliers for the carriage outside the UK of UK exports of goods and the carriage within the exporting countries of UK imports (although excluding all such earnings from lorries leaving the UK via the Northern Ireland land boundary).
+Road: exports comprise the earnings of UK road hauliers for the carriage outside the UK of UK exports of goods and the carriage within the exporting countries of UK imports.
 Estimates of numbers of journeys to various countries are derived from the International Road Haulage Survey, and rates for each journey are estimated from trade and other sources.

 Imports include payments to all non-resident land transport operators for the carriage of UK imports of goods between the frontiers of the exporting countries and the foreign sea ports.
-Estimates are made by subtracting from the estimate of total freight on imports for land legs (as described in chapter 9) an estimate of the element earned by UK operators (derived as for exports).
-Imports also include the earnings of non-resident road hauliers for carrying UK exports and imports (other than trade with the Republic of Ireland) within the UK.
+Estimates are made by subtracting from the estimate of total freight on imports for land legs an estimate of the element earned by UK operators (derived as for exports).
+Imports also include the earnings of non-resident road hauliers for carrying UK exports and imports within the UK.
 These are estimated from the statistics of ferry movements of foreign registered lorries, average loads, average lengths of haul within the UK and estimated freight rates.
-The disbursements abroad by UK road hauliers, and in the UK by non-resident road hauliers, are included within "Travel".
+The disbursements abroad by UK road hauliers, and in the UK by non-resident road hauliers, are included within 'Travel'.